aych-dev/AychGPT/README.md

 ## Usage

-To use the ChatGPT Replica site, follow these steps:
+To use AychGPT , follow these steps:

 1. **Clone the repository to your local machine.**
    ```bash